Services

 The West Covina Police Department has organized the City into four service areas, with one lieutenant assigned to each area.

-This allows residents to call or e-mail their lieutenant directly so that non-emergency public safety issues or neighborhood concerns are quickly addressed.
+This allows residents to call or email their lieutenant directly, ensuring non-emergency public safety issues and neighborhood concerns are addressed promptly.
 Continue to use 911 for emergency calls.

 Service Area Policing is a more citizen-friendly style of policing that provides for the following: